devhub-tud/git-server/README.md

 ### Limitations ###

-In order for the `diff` operation to work, you need to create a `/repositories` folder in the root folder of the project and clone the git repositories you wish to `diff` on to this folder.
-Currently it's not yet possible to share or synchronize this folder with the Gitolite VM to automate this process.
+In order for the `diff`, `tree` and `file` resources to work, you need to create a `/mirrors` folder in the root folder of the project and clone the git repositories you wish to view diffs, trees and files of into this folder.
+Currently it's not yet possible to automatically share or synchronize this folder with the Gitolite VM to automate this process.